-In the United States, approximately 90 percent of non-Hodgkin’s lymphomas (NHLs) begin in the B-cells.
+In the United States, about 90 percent of non-Hodgkin lymphomas (NHLs) begin in the B cells.
 There are several subtypes of B-cell NHL.
-The most common subtypes are:
+The most common are:

-Together these two subtypes make up about half of all cases of non-Hodgkin’s lymphoma in the United States.
+Together these two subtypes make up about half of all cases of non-Hodgkin’s lymphoma.

 Less common subtypes of B-cell NHL include: